 Have you ever been locked up at this jail?
 Do you have a family member or friend that is an inmate there?
 Have you ever visited a prisoner at this jail?

 If yes, then please write a review about it.
 Write about what you experienced so that others can find out what to expect.

 Everyone’s who has been put in jail has some stories about their time ‘inside’.
 How’d you get locked up?
 Did you experience fair treatment?
 What was your daily routine in jail?
 Tell us about the other inmates.
 How did going to jail affect your life?

 Send a Message to Your Cell Mate

 Make some good friends in jail?
 Want to find out how to get in touch with a person you met in jail?
 Write your message below.

-Say wassup to people locked up at Abbeville County Detention Center
+Send a message to people incarcerated at Abbeville County Detention Center